DeforaOS/libc/README.md

 Compiling libc
 --------------

-With GCC, this should be enough:
+libc is developed with GCC as the main compiler.

+Simply running `make` with no argument should be enough regardless:

     $ make